lists

 TypeError: '<' not supported between instances of 'str' and 'int'

-I have to change 'n' to a number or change the other numbers to a string
+I have to change 'n' to a number or change the other numbers to strings

 the test passes